 The focus of Things To Get Me has always been about making gift-giving simple - a way of keeping auntie [redacted] in the loop and free of confusion.
 Rob and Raimonda are proud of this.
 They shun elaborate features, spam, and excess user information.
 This website is fervently independent - an alternative to leviathans like Amazon - and the result of two passionate folks.

 And that's the team at Things To Get Me.
 It's small, but as Rob and Raimonda like to emphasize, keeping things quaint and manageable is their preferred methodology.
-Quality over quantity is an often repeated platitude, but Rob, Raimonda, and Things To Get Me like demonstrate its merit, and they hope it's appreciated by you, our lovely user!
+Quality over quantity is an often repeated platitude, but Rob, Raimonda, and Things To Get Me like to demonstrate its merit.
+And they hope it's appreciated by you, our lovely user!
 Thank you for using Things To Get Me for your wish lists!